tlent/felix-and-pearl-bots/README.md

 An AI-powered, zero-maintenance Discord bot duo delivering daily national day highlights and weather updates from the unique perspective of two witty feline personas.
-Built on a robust serverless architecture using AWS Lambda, it features sophisticated DST handling and seamless Claude AI integration for smart, engaging messaging.
+Built on a robust serverless architecture using AWS Lambda, it features sophisticated Daylight Saving Time handling and seamless Claude AI integration for smart, engaging messaging.

 ---